Want to browse some vintage Chelsea shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have nearly 800 classic Chelsea shirts and pieces of kit from 1971 to the present day.
+They have nearly 800 classic Chelsea shirts and pieces of kit from the 70s to the present day.

-There is also the 1981-83 home shirt, with its classic vintage design as made by Le Coq Sportif.
+There is also the 1981-83 home shirt (above right), with its classic vintage design as made by Le Coq Sportif.

 Click on my link above and add something to your basket.
 Hover over the footballs hanging in the top right corner and click on ‘Basket’ from the subsequent menu that pops up.